AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level-exp.md

 ## Configure conditional attributes for global or folder-level profiles {#id1889D0I305Z}

-Perform the following steps to configure standard DITA-supported conditional attributes at global or folder-level:
+Perform the following steps to configure standard DITA-supported conditional attributes at global or folder-level for Cloud Service and On-premise:

 1. Log into Adobe Experience Manager as an administrator or the user having administrative rights on a folder-level profile.